Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 \subsection{Collinear Impact Factors and Glauber Collapse}

 We have seen in the previous section that the soft constants are independent of the collinear projectiles, and purely associated with the dynamics of the Glauber gluons.
 We therefore expect them to have a direct connection with the Regge trajectory.
 This has already been made clear by the values of the soft constants, and will be further explained in \Sec{sec:relations}.
-As explained earlier, the EFT provides a factorization of the standard impact factors, $C^i = C_s C_c^i$, into the soft factors, $C_s$ and the ``collinear impact factors" $C_c^i$.
-Here we will argue that with certain approximation (the planar limit), the collinear impact factors are independent of the Glaubers, and depend only on the projectile.
+As discussed earlier, the EFT provides a factorization of the standard impact factors, $C^i = C_s C_c^i$, into the soft factors, $C_s$ and the ``collinear impact factors" $C_c^i$.
+Here we will argue that for the results considered in this work (or more generally under certain approximations), the collinear impact factors are independent of the Glaubers, and depend only on the projectile.
 Our discussion here will be somewhat brief, including only ingredients necessary for this paper, and leaving a more detailed discussion to Ref.~\cite{collinear_future}.

 In this paper we focus on the octet contribution at two-loops, governed by the two-loop gluon Regge trajectory.
 Because of this, for simplicity, in this section we can restrict ourselves to the planar limit, which suffices for the octet channel at two-loops, as well as in the large $n_f$ limit considered in \Sec{sec:3loop_beyond}.
-For this case the collinear constants have a simple interpretation, manifestly independent of the number of Glauber operators.
+This is the case because the non-planar two-loop graph in \fig{diagrams}a does not give a contribution to the $8_A$ color channel.
+For planar graphs the collinear constants have a simple interpretation, manifestly independent of the number of Glauber operators.